 When someone becomes addicted to alcohol, their central nervous system gets used to having alcohol to calm it down.
 When alcohol is no longer in the person’s system, they can suffer from withdrawal symptoms like anxiety, nausea, insomnia, and more.
 These symptoms range from mild to severe — and if they get bad enough, a person might reach for any kind of alcohol they can find to end the discomfort.

 But as we’ve already mentioned, rubbing alcohol has a very different effect on the body than beer, wine, or spirits.
 While someone struggling with alcohol addiction may feel like any alcohol in their system is better than none, drinking rubbing alcohol can lead to serious — and even fatal — consequences.

 Dangers of Drinking Isopropyl Alcohol

 Isopropyl alcohol is incredibly concentrated and can make someone feel intoxicated very quickly.
 That can be dangerous, as drunk people have slower reaction times, impaired judgement, and tend to engage in risky behavior.

 However, those are hardly the only dangers of drinking rubbing alcohol; the liquid also damages your body.

 Body Damage from Overdosing on Isopropyl Alcohol

-If as little as 8 ounces of rubbing alcohol is ingested in a brief period, overdosing is almost a certainty.
-Because the body metabolizes this type of alcohol so quickly and absorbs so much of it, overdosing is not only a high probability, but it will also happen rapidly, usually in less than an hour.
+If as little as eight ounces of rubbing alcohol is ingested in a brief period, overdosing is almost a certainty.
+Because the body metabolizes this type of alcohol so quickly and absorbs so much of it.
+People who drink rubbing alcohol typically overdose rapidly, usually in less than an hour.